What is Customer Relationship Management – CRM?

 As the consumer base expanded, it became necessary for businesses to keep better track of their clients, especially as different customers came and went with the regular boom-and-bust of the economy.
 At first, this was largely done through ledgers, books and other such administrative systems.
 This usually allowed companies to keep extensive records of their customers and clients within a relatively compact filing system or a series of notes and books.
 However, that quickly became overcomplicated and difficult to track.
 This especially became true as companies expanded, as did their list of contacts.
 Not helping the matter was new modes of communication coming into play, and people moving around more liberally within the country, that required companies to be constantly aware of how each customer should be contacted.

 There was also the matter of storage.
-One of the biggest problems with analog records is that they require much space, frequently requiring entire rooms dedicated just to storing information about customers and past interactions with them.
+One of the biggest problems with analogue records is that they require much space, frequently requiring entire rooms dedicated just to storing information about customers and past interactions with them.
 This becomes a major problem with larger, more established businesses, who may need to keep track of records relating to hundreds of individual customers and clients over the course of several decades.
 Perhaps unsurprisingly, such records required a fair amount of paper.

 Relating to this was how time-consuming retrieval of that information could be.
 If an old client contacted a business after a gap of several years, the result could mean trawling through several years’ worth of records trying to locate their details.
 This frequently required hours or even days, worth of work.
 Not really an effective client management solution.

-With the increasing difficulties that came with keeping track of customers and the need for more efficient organization of customer information, new ideas were sought to keep everything together without requiring tedious slogging through books and files.
+With the increasing difficulties that came with keeping track of customers and the need for more efficient organisation of customer information, new ideas were sought to keep everything together without requiring tedious slogging through books and files.

 Rolodexes – Revolutionizing Contacts